kali-linex/xworm-troll/README.md

 Otherwise, a semicolon-separated packet is created.
 In the fields, gzipped files can be included like `gz:somefile.txt`.

 See example.pck for an example.

+# See also

+[wizardy0ga/Wormicide](https://github.com/wizardy0ga/Wormicide) is an automatized denial-of-service attack against XWorm servers based on this repository and additional research by wizardy0ga.